cyril-egbobiani/FUTURE_ML_03/README.md

-# FoodieBot - AI Culinary Assistant 🍽️🤖
+# Heldar - AI Culinary Assistant 🍽️🤖

 A modern, responsive web interface for an AI-powered culinary assistant that helps users with recipes, cooking tips, meal planning, and food recommendations.